- About Us

 The 2023 Awardees

 Washington, DC – The National Space Club & Foundation is pleased to announce its Annual Award Recipients.
-The Awards are selected by panels of experts from across the aerospace and defense industry, government and academia and are a testament to the inspiring work of individuals across the United States.
-The Awards were presented at the 62nd Annual Robert H. Goddard Memorial Dinner at the Washington Hilton Hotel on Friday, March 22, 2019.
+The Awards are selected by panels of experts from across the aerospace and defense industry, government and academia and are a testament to the inspiring work of individuals throughout the United States.
+The Awards were presented at the 66th Annual Robert H. Goddard Memorial Awards Dinner held on Friday, March 10th at the Washington Hilton.